-When connecting to a database via SSH host, there are a few extra steps.
+When connecting to a database via SSH host (commonly referred as a bastion host or jumpbox), there are a few extra steps.

 First follow the instructions found here for connecting your database.
 You need to whitelist Grow's IP addresses, create a read-only user, and get the connection info like host, database name, username and password, etc.